 /../usr/local folder?
 You will find the answer to these questions, and more, in Advanced Unix Source Installation.

-Building ImageMagick source for Windows requires a modern version of Microsoft Visual Studio IDE.
+Building ImageMagick source for Windows can be done with a modern version of Microsoft Visual Studio IDE.
 Users have reported success with the Borland C++ compiler as well.
 If you don't have a compiler you can still install a self-installing binary release.

 git clone firstname.lastname@example.org:ImageMagick/ImageMagick-Windows.git ImageMagick-Windows-7

 Next, launch your Visual Studio IDE and choose Open->Project.
-Select the configure workspace from the ImageMagick-7.0.8/VisualMagick/configure folder and press Open.
+Select the configure workspace from the ImageMagick-7.0.10/VisualMagick/configure folder and open configure.sln.
 Choose Build->Build Solution to compile the program and on completion run the program.

 Press Next and click on the multi-threaded static build.
-If you are using the Visual Studio 6.0 IDE, make sure no check is next to the Generate Visual Studio 7 format option.
 Now press, on Next twice and finally Finish.
 The configuration utility just created a workspace required to build ImageMagick from source.
-Choose Open->Project and select the VisualStaticMT workspace from the ImageMagick-7.0.8/VisualMagick/ folder.
+Choose Open->Project and select the VisualStaticMT workspace from the ImageMagick-7.0.10/VisualMagick/ folder.
 Finally, choose Build->Build Solution to compile and build the ImageMagick distribution.

 To verify ImageMagick is working properly, launch a MS-DOS Command Prompt window and type